NCAR/lrose-docs/lrose-core/lrose-parameters.md

 ## TDRP

-Most LROSE apps use TDRP - ** Table Driven Runtime Parameters ** - to specify the parameters that govern how the app runs.
+Most LROSE apps use TDRP (Table Driven Runtime Parameters) to specify the parameters for an app.

 TDRP provides typed parameter definitions, plus documentation, that becomes compiled into the application.